Hear about the benefits of EP Certification from Kyle Paddon, Environmental Manager with Golder Associates.

-Building, maintaining, and growing a consulting company such as Golder requires depth of expertise and recognized professionals from multi-disciplinary backgrounds.
-This is one of many successful attributes that makes Golder a leader in the Global market.
+Building, maintaining, and growing a consulting company such as Golder requires a depth of expertise and recognized professionals from multi-disciplinary backgrounds.
+This is one of many successful attributes that makes Golder a leader in the global market.

 Would you recommend EP to a colleague?
 If so, what would you say that would convince them of its value?

-Are there any areas of development or opportunities you would you like to see from EP?
+Are there any areas of development or opportunities you would like to see from EP?